 "I establish My covenant with you; and all flesh shall never again be cut off by the water of the flood,

 neither shall there again be a flood to destroy the earth.
 God said, "This is the sign of the covenant which I am making between Me and

 you and every living creature that is with you, for all successive generations; I set My bow in the cloud, and it shall be for a sign of

 a covenant between Me and the earth.
 It shall come about, when I bring a cloud over the earth, that the bow will be seen in the cloud,

-and every living creature of all flesh; and never again shall the water
+and I will remember My covenant, which is between Me and you and every living creature of all flesh; and never again shall the water

 God makes a covenant with all living creatures in addition to man!
 He promises not to destroy all life by flooding,

-and He makes a rainbow as a sign to remind Himself of His Covenant
+and He makes a rainbow as a sign to remind Himself of His Covenant.

 In the Noahic Covenant, God blesses man with food, procreation, and promises to all living creatures never again to

 destroy the earth by catastrophic flooding.
 Furthermore, we learn that killing another person (because they have the image of God) is,

 in turn, punishable by death; the Noahic covenant intensifies our understanding of the sanctity of the image of God because it is linked

 with capital punishment.